 • DIY Cleaners → vinegar + citrus peels = all-purpose spray.

-❓ FAQ: Zero-Waste Kitchen
+❓ Faq: Zero-waste Kitchen

-Is a zero-waste kitchen expensive?
+Is a zero-waste kitchen premium?

 No—most swaps save money over time.